openbsd/xenocara/lib/mesa/docs/isl/units.rst

 Broadwell and earlier, QPitch field in :c:expr:`RENDER_SURFACE_STATE` was in rows of samples.
 For block-compressed images, this meant it had to be a multiple of the block height.
-On Skylake, it changed to always being in rows of elements so you have to divide the pitch in samples by the compresssion block height.
+On Skylake, it changed to always being in rows of elements so you have to divide the pitch in samples by the compression block height.
 Since the old surface state code tries to store things in hardware units, everyone who ever reads :cpp:expr:`brw_mipmap_tree::qpitch` has to change their interpretation based on hardware generation and whether or not